The stable category of Gorenstein flat sheaves on a noetherian scheme: Introduction

 of the homotopy category of \Ftac\ complexes of flat quasi-coherent sheaves on $X$ by its subcategory of pure-acyclic complexes.
 Indeed, for a commutative noetherian ring $A$ of finite Krull dimension and $X=\Spec(A)$, the categories $\catKtac{\catPrj{A}}$ and $\catDFtac{\FlatX}$ are equivalent by \cite[Lemma 4.22]{DMfSSl11}.
 What remains is to identify an analogue of the category $\mathsf{StGPrj}(A)$ in the non-affine setting, and that is the goal of this paper.

-Although the category of Gorenstein flat modules is a natural starting point, this category is rarely Frobenius; see \cite[Theorem 4.4]{CETa}.
+The stable category of Gorenstein projective modules is a standard construction that applies to any Frobenius category.
+The category of Gorenstein flat modules is rarely Frobenius; it is essentially only Frobenius if it coincides with the category of Gorenstein projective modules, see \cite[Theorem 4.5]{CETa}.
 The cotorsion Gorenstein flat modules, however, do form a Frobenius category, and a special case of \cite[Corollary~5.9]{CETa} says that for a commutative noetherian ring $A$ of finite Krull dimension, the category $\mathsf{StGPrj}(A)$ is equivalent to the stable category $\stabcatGFC{A}$ of cotorsion Gorenstein flat modules.
 This identifies a candidate category and, indeed, the goal stated above is obtained (in~\ref{cor.main}) with

 \begin{theorema} Let $X$ be a semi-separated noetherian scheme.
 The stable category $\stabcatGFC{X}$ of cotorsion Gorenstein flat sheaves is equivalent to $\catDFtac{\FlatX}$. \end{theorema} In the statement of this theorem, and everywhere else in this paper, a sheaf means a quasi-coherent sheaf.
 A sheaf on $X$ is called cotorsion if it is right Ext-orthogonal to flat sheaves on $X$.